Sue9104/web-manual/interface.md

 ### Progress Track

 ### Import Files
-Just click the
+Just click the "Upload" button to add or append items.
+Current support format is csv and tab.

 ### Version Control

-Just click the 'Export new version' button, and a new version is released.
+Just click the "Export" button, and a new version is released.
 Moreover, all histroical versions are listed below the button.

 ## Translation Management